roweldelrosario/roweldelrosario.github.io/_posts/2020-04-11-steps-to-create-this-website.md

 Steps 1 and 2 are independent of each other, so you can do step 2 first before step 1.
 But you need to finish both step 1 and step 2 before proceeding to step3.
 Also, please note that you don’t need step 2 and step 3 if you are happy with having `github.io` in your website address.

 You might also want to check the [Enforce HTTPS](https://help.github.com/en/github/working-with-github-pages/securing-your-github-pages-site-with-https) setting for your Github Pages site, unless you want web browsers to flag your site as *Not Secure*.

+---

+**Updated Monday Apr 27, 2020**

+Currently, this site is no longer directly hosted from Github Pages.
+From [this post](https://himbak.com/2020/04/19/site-security/) I described how I made a few changes related to site security, changing the way how the site is deployed.
+The raw resources for building the site are still on Github, but the site is now served through Netlify.

+The [Github repository](https://github.com/roweldelrosario/roweldelrosario.github.io) now has two branches: *master* and *himbak*.
+Changes related to the site theme will be on *master* branch, while *himbak* branch contains the posts.
+My [GitHub Pages](https://roweldelrosario.github.io/) site, which is connected to *master* branch, will show the theme along with some sample posts.
+On the other hand, Netlify automatically builds [himbak.com](https://himbak.com) from *himbak* branch.
+By having two branches like this, I can experiment on the user interface (using the *master* branch)  while not affecting the main site (which is using the *himbak* branch).
+Eventually, my workflow will involve just adding posts to *himbak* branch.